DestroCore/Among-Us-Shortcuts/README.md

 # Among Us Shortcuts
-Formerly 'Seeker Kill', useful Keyboard Shortcuts to make the Among Us Experience Better
+Formerly 'Seeker Kill', useful Keyboard Shortcuts to make the Among Us Experience Better.
+Pretty much just a bunch of macros. :P

+**NOTE** The Images may be outdated, but the actual script has been updated.

+**NOTE** ALSO - The Source ZIP is ALWAYS Updated before the RELEASES Section.
+If you want the updated version, make sure to download and extract the ZIP.

 ## RELEASE TRAILER https://youtu.be/VSJL1g5C58E